ASFHyP3/gis-services/image_services/egis/publishing_GSSICB_to_EGIS.md

 The `make_egis_services.py` script is run programmatically on a computer with access to the arcpy python package.
 It generates a csv file listing all the datasets in the GSSICB AWS S3 bucket for a specified data type, then uses that csv file to build a mosaic dataset.

+**There is no need to be on the NASA VPN for this process, and it's better *not* to be if possible.
+The script takes much longer to run, and is more likely to encounter breaks in the connection when on the NASA VPN.**

 You will need to use a terminal with access to a python environment that has both `arcpy` and `boto3` packages installed.
 The `arcpy` package is available through the conda environment installed with ArcGIS Pro, but that environment cannot have additional packages installed.
 One way to create a conda environment with both `arcpy` and `boto3` installed is to clone the `arcgispro-py3` conda environment, then conda install `boto3` to the clone environment.

 The `make_egis_services.py` script requires a configuration file as input.
 Config files are kept in the `gis-services\image_services\egis\config` directory.